-After the paddocks in the Tuggeranong Valley, came suburbs and bike paths, and what beautiful bike paths they were.
+After the paddocks in the Tuggeranong Valley came suburbs and bike paths, and what beautiful bike paths they were.

 The destinations we cycle to, not surprisingly, depends on where we live.
 The 2017 ACT Household Travel Survey breaks down the trips depending on the “region” of origin (district).
 The most likely destination is always the same district (locally).
-Beyond that, the charts below tell the story.Continue reading “Where we cycle to from home”

 The 2017 ACT Household Travel Survey shows that the daily commute is typically one of the longest journeys we make in our daily lives.
 Schools, shops, doctors and sport are usually in the local area, and then the distance travel is almost always shorter.
-The 2017 ACT Household Travel Survey gives some insight into where Canberrans work, live and play and how this impacts on their daily lives.Continue reading “Introduction: 2017 ACT Household Travel Survey”
+A survey of Canberrans’ cycling habits from 2017.

 Rushing off to work in the morning is familiar to everybody.
 Riding to work is enjoyable and good for our health.
 Getting there quickly and on time greatly matters.
 Considerable thought goes into getting to work.
 The routes between town centres are the most important ones and form cycle highways.
 This project focuses on the needs of commuting cyclists and the infrastructure they use daily.

+Documenting cycling routes in the ACT between town centres.
 Optimal routes are rare, but there are better routes.
 People have different cycling preferences.
 Road riding and off-road cycling are found here.
 Road lanes and bike paths may not be continuous but there is usually enough to make a worthwhile route.